richelbilderbeek/molimm_employee_engagement_plan/README.md

 High employee engagement is an important factor for employee well-being and productivity.

-Here are the results of the 2019 survey (I've edited the picture to only show RuG results, raw image can be found [here](results_2019.png), full survey in the 'results' folder).
+Here are the results of the 2019 survey:

 ![Results 2019](results_2019_zoom.png)

+Note that I've edited the picture to only show
+RuG results, raw image can be found [here](results_2019.png), full survey in the 'results' folder or [this PDF](results_2019.pfd).
+The columns are: GELIFES, Previous survey, FSE, Benchmark universities, Rijksuniversiteit Groningen.

 ### Informally done right already